The Right and the Good

-The Right and the Good is a 1930 book by the Scottish philosopher David Ross.
+The Right and the Good is a 1930 book by the Scottish philosopher William David Ross.
 In it, Ross develops a deontological pluralism based on prima facie duties.
 Ross defends a realist position about morality and an intuitionist position about moral knowledge.
 The Right and the Good has been praised as one of the most important works of ethical theory in the twentieth century.

 Summary

 As the title suggests, The Right and the Good is about rightness, goodness and their relation to each other.
 Rightness is a property of acts while goodness concerns various kinds of things.
 According to Ross, there are certain features that both have in common: they are real properties, they are indefinable, pluralistic and knowable through intuition.
 Central to rightness are prima facie duties, for example, the duty to keep one's promises or to refrain from harming others.
 Of special interest for understanding goodness is intrinsic value: what is good in itself.
 Ross ascribes intrinsic value to pleasure, knowledge, virtue and justice.
 It is easy to confuse rightness and goodness in the case of moral goodness.
 An act is right if it conforms to the agent's absolute duty.
 Doing the act for the appropriate motive is not important for rightness but it is central for moral goodness or virtue.
 Ross uses these considerations to point out the flaws in other ethical theories, for example, in G. E. Moore's ideal utilitarianism or in Immanuel Kant's deontology.